GRE® Fee Reduction Program

 For Those who are Unemployed

 ETS offers a limited number of GRE Fee Reduction Certificates to individuals who can confirm that they are unemployed and receiving unemployment compensation.
-Qualified individuals can register to take the computer-based GRE revised General Test for half the cost of the regular test fee.
+Qualified individuals can register to take the computer-delivered GRE revised General Test for half the cost of the regular test fee.

 To learn more about eligibility requirements, instructions for participation and program policies, download the Fee Reduction Program for the Unemployed.